milvus-io/milvus-docs/site/en/adminGuide/upgrade-helm.md

 {{tab}}

 # Upgrade Milvus with Helm
 A major change in Milvus 2.2 is the meta structure of segment indexes.
 This topic describes how to use Helm to migrate the meta and upgrade Milvus from v2.1.x to v2.2.0.
+We provide you with a script so that you can safely migrate your meta data.

 <div class="alert note">
 This script only applies to Milvus installed on a K8s cluster.
 Rollback to the previous version with the <code>rollback</code> operation first if an error occurs during an upgrade.
 </div>

-## Parameters
+The following table lists the operations you can do for meta migration.

 | Parameters   | Description                                                      | Default value                    | Required                |
 | ------------ | ---------------------------------------------------------------- | ---------------------------- | ----------------------- |